kriskda/people-on-github/README.md

 ## Authentication
 The GitHub API necessitates an authentication token.
 Currently, from the user interface perspective, there isn't an option to input this token directly.
-Instead, the token is pre-configured within the GitHubFeedService.
+Instead, the token is pre-configured within the `GitHubFeedService`.

 ## Components
 The app is structured into several Gradle modules, each serving a distinct purpose: